intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

-In cases where a proposal has the potential to significantly modify policies of long standing or historical characteristics of the Series, the RSAB should take extra care to reach out to even broader communities that make use of RFCs, such as scholarly researchers, procurement managers, and standards development organizations.
+In cases where a proposal has the potential to significantly modify policies of long standing or historical characteristics of the Series as described under {{properties}}, the RSAB should take extra care to reach out to even broader communities that make use of RFCs, such as scholarly researchers, procurement managers, and standards development organizations.
 The RSAB should work with the stream representatives and the IETF LLC